Istanbul is home to Europe’s largest aquarium! Istanbul Sea Life Aquarium (former Turkuazoo Istanbul Aquarium).

-Turkey’s first Turkuazoo giant aquarium in Istanbul will be operational in 2009 and is located in the new Forum Istanbul in Bayrampasa.
-Forum Istanbul will be one of Europe’s largest shopping centers and the first shopping center in the world with a mega aquarium.
-Turkuazoo offers family fun for those wishing to spend time in the underwater world, promising an unforgettable experience.
+Turkey’s first giant aquarium in Istanbul opened in 2009 and is located in the new Forum Istanbul in Bayrampasa.
+Forum Istanbul is one of Europe’s largest shopping centers and the first shopping center in the world with a mega aquarium.
+Istanbul Sea Life offers family fun for those wishing to spend time in the underwater world, promising an unforgettable experience.

-Turkuazoo is a Turkish subsidiary of Global Aquariums BV.
-The next generation aquarium in Istanbul, Turkey, is designed specifically to appeal to its Turkish audience and will entertain visitors with its rainforest, flooded forest, and tropical seas zones, a predator tank and jellyfish discovery area.
+The next-generation aquarium in Istanbul, Turkey, is designed specifically to appeal to its Turkish audience and will entertain visitors with its rainforest, flooded forest, and tropical seas zones, a predator tank and jellyfish discovery area.
 The exciting 90m long Marinescape SeaTube, one of the world’s longest underwater tunnels, will offer visitors a panoramic view of marine life.

 The concept of the site plan design of 17 million Euro aquarium project has been considered as “fish skeleton”.
 The total project will be 55,000 m2 big, With an impressive 7,000 m3 total tank capacity, making it the largest aquarium in Europe.

-The water in the aquarium will come from the Sea of Marmara, the inland sea that connects the Black and the Aegean Seas.
-The aquarium’s first residents will start being brought to Istanbul by trucks and airplanes in the next few weeks.
+The water in the aquarium is from the Sea of Marmara, the inland sea that connects the Black and the Aegean Seas.
+The aquarium’s first residents were brought to Istanbul by trucks and airplanes.

-Turkuazoo is located 5 km away from Ataturk International Airport, near the motorway and railway transportation systems in Florya, which is at the southwest coast of Istanbul where 11 million people live in.
-Besides, IDO sea busses have been considered for visitors, who want to reach aquarium by seaway.
+Istanbul Sea Life is located 5 km away from Ataturk International Airport, near the motorway and railway transportation systems in Florya, which is on the southwest coast of Istanbul where 11 million people live in.
+Besides, IDO sea busses have been considered for visitors, who want to reach the aquarium by seaway.

 World’s Largest Aquarium – Georgia Aquarium, Atlanta, a wonderful home for more than 100,000 animals of 500 different species (notable specimens: whale sharks, beluga whales, manta ray) and with a capacity of 8.1 million US gallons (31,000 m³) of marine fresh water.